-The Office of International Education (OIE) is staffed with professionals that provide guidance about the various international study abroad opportunities offered at Georgia Tech.
-Students may pursue semester-long or year-long international programs as well as international summer programs through OIE’s Study Abroad Program.
+The Office of International Education is staffed with professionals that provide guidance about the various international study abroad opportunities offered at Georgia Tech.
+Students may pursue semester-long or year-long international programs as well as international summer programs through the Study Abroad Program.
 If students choose a program that offers civil or environmental engineering courses, CEE will work with the students to determine how the credits will apply to their degree.
 CEE can help pay for our students' study-abroad experiences through the Joe S. Mundy Global Learning Endowment.

 The following options carry with them a special designation that will be added to your formal degree:

 - Center for Career Discovery and Development - This includes Cooperative Education, Internships, and the Work Abroad program.

 - International Plan - A degree-long program that integrates international studies and experiences into any participating major at Georgia Tech.

 - Undergraduate Research Opportunities Program - This program gives select students the opportunity to gain concentrated research experience and the chance to write an undergraduate thesis.